Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   The only legacy features that Gallium drivers must implement are the legacy shader inputs and outputs (colors, texcoords, fog, clipvertex, edgeflag).
+* ``PIPE_CAP_ESSL_FEATURE_LEVEL``: An optional cap to allow drivers to report a higher GLSL version for GLES contexts.
+This is useful when a driver does not support all the required features for a higher GL version, but does support the required features for a higher GLES version.
+A driver is allowed to return ``0`` in which case ``PIPE_CAP_GLSL_FEATURE_LEVEL`` is used.
+  Note that simply returning the same value as the GLSL feature level cap is incorrect.
+For example, GLSL version 3.30 does not require ``ARB_gpu_shader5``, but ESSL version 3.20 es does require ``EXT_gpu_shader5``
 * ``PIPE_CAP_QUADS_FOLLOW_PROVOKING_VERTEX_CONVENTION``: Whether quads adhere to
   the flatshade_first setting in ``pipe_rasterizer_state``.
 * ``PIPE_CAP_USER_VERTEX_BUFFERS``: Whether the driver supports user vertex